snowmac/snowmac.github.io/books.md

 # What I'm currently reading

-July 2020:
 * Programming Machine Learning by Paolo Perrotta
-* Decision Points by George W. Bush
-* Triggered by Donald Trump Junior
+* Get Your Life Back: Everyday Practices for a World Gone Mad by John Eldredge
+* The Scarecrow By Michael Connelly

-I'm seeking thriller recommendations, if you have any email me at adam [dot] bourg [@] gmail [dot] com
+I'm seeking thriller recommendations, if you have any please email me at adam [dot] bourg [@] gmail [dot] com

 # My reading backlog